 No registered student will be denied service.
 There is no charge for the office visit; however there may be a charge for added laboratory services and medications.
 Payment may be made by cash, check, credit/debit card or One Card.
 Filing insurance is the responsibility of the student.
 We will provide you with an itemized statement.
 Bills are not mailed home.

 Health and accident insurance coverage is required of all students.
 As insurance information often changes during the year, we request that you provide us with updated insurance information.
+The University offers Student Blue Cross from Blue Shield of North Carolina health insurance or you can keep your current health insurance if you are covered by an individual plan or through a parent's plan.

 Services rendered at the Wellness Center for covered medical expenses on Pearce and Pearce insurance are covered 100% per illness or injury after paying the deductible.
 Students who have outstanding bills in health services may have a “hold” placed on their registration.